Geospatial Analytics Ph.D. Program Handbook

 Children

 CGA is a welcoming environment that respects all forms of diversity, including diversity in parenting status.
 Infants are welcome in lab spaces and classrooms at any time, and there are always people more than happy to hold babies.
-For unforeseen disruptions in childcare or school closings, occasionally bringing your older child with you is also perfectly acceptable.
+For unforeseen disruptions in childcare or school closings, occasionally bringing your child with you is also perfectly acceptable.
 Please note that there are no changing tables in Jordan Hall.

 There is a lockable room available for anyone who needs to pump or breastfeed.
 The lactation room includes a private refrigerator, a glider, and storage for breast pumps and other items.
 Please see Zac Arcaro for keys or Rachel Kasten with suggestions to improve the space.